EIP Application Form - Winter 2024

 - You must have at least 12 credits remaining in their degree program after the internship (not including minors).

 - You are expected to plan your course schedules prior to beginning the internship job search.
+Book an appointment with your Academic Advisor, if necessary.

 - Students pursuing internships may be allowed to take an academic course at the same time, provided some additional conditions are met: